Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/salesforce.md

 **Step 4:Retrieving the Deployment ID**

-Go to the ‘Live Agent > Deployments’ page, click on the deployment which you would like to use for this integration.
-The Deployment ID is the string of characters after the last / in the URL.
-For example: https://meya-dev-ed.my.salesforce.com/5721I000000PLax
+1. Log in to your Salesforce account.

+2. From the main menu on the top, navigate to Setup > Customize > Live Agent > Deployments.

+3. In the Live Agent Deployments page, you will see a list of all the Live Agent deployments that have been configured.

+4. To retrieve the Deployment ID, click on the name of the Live Agent deployment that you want to use.

+5. In the Live Agent Deployment form, you will find the Deployment ID in the "Deployment ID" field.

 </container>